yamitarek/silk/Journal of the Audio Engineering Society  (JAES) template/silkdocu-gfm.md

 <img src="Figures/audio_effect.jpg" id="fig:audio_effect" style="width:50.0%" alt="Audio effect in Faust" /><figcaption aria-hidden="true">Audio effect in <em>Faust</em></figcaption>
 </figure>

-# IMPLEMENTATION
+## Implementation

-There are several approaches to generating a plug-in instrument using FAUST.
+There are several approaches to generating a plug-in instrume#nt using FAUST.
 Since our goal was to have the synth usable for audio production inside a Digital Audio Workstation (DAW) and we had access to Logic Pro X, which only supports the Audio Unit format (AU) natively, we decided